status-im/nimbus-site/source/docs/eth1.md

 ---
 id: eth1
-title: Connecting to the eth1 chain
+title: Execution layer client (eth1)
 ---

-While our core focus so far has been Ethereum 2.0, going forward we will be devoting significantly more resources to our Ethereum 1.0 client.
-As it stands, however, this software is very much experimental.
+While our core focus so far has been Ethereum 2, we are now devoting significant resources to our Ethereum 1 client.

 ## Quickstart

-To run Nimbus in [Ethereum 1.0 mode](https://github.com/status-im/nimbus-eth1), first [install the prerequisites](https://github.com/status-im/nimbus-eth1#prerequisites).
+To run Nimbus in [Ethereum 1 mode](https://github.com/status-im/nimbus-eth1), first [install the prerequisites](https://github.com/status-im/nimbus-eth1#prerequisites).

 Then run the following commands: